Westwood, Massachusetts: Demographics

+The median household income was $171,071.
+The per capita income for the town was $75,396.
+About 2.3% of the population were below the poverty line.

 Government

 The town of Westwood operates under a home rule charter.
 This means that the town is given a degree of autonomy in regards to internal affairs.
 The charter defines the powers of elected boards, including the select board, which serves as the executive branch of government and hires a Town Administrator responsible for day-to-day operations of town departments.
-The legislative branch operates through open town meeting, which meets at least once and often twice a year where all residents are entitle to speak and vote on approval of warrant articles which authorize the town budget and may create or modify town bylaws.
+The legislative branch operates through open town meeting, which meets at least once and often twice a year where all residents are entitled to speak and vote on approval of warrant articles which authorize the town budget and may create or modify town bylaws.
 Select Board members and other town officials are elected through an annual town election at the end of April.
 The select board appoints residents to various volunteer boards and committees.
 The Town Administrator appoints town staff who manage public safety, recreation, and other services.
-The Select Board has three members who serve overlapping three-year terms.
-Michael F. Walsh, John M. Hickey, and Robert Gotti are currently Westwood's Select Board officials.
-Hickey's term will be up in 2022, Walsh’s in 2023 and Gotti’s in 2024.
+The Westwood Select Board has three members who serve overlapping three-year terms.
+Marianne C. LeBlanc Cummings, Joseph E. Previtera and Robert R. Gotti are currently Westwood's Select Board members.
+Cummings' term will be up in 2025, Previtera's in 2026, and Gotti's in 2027.

 The town seal, designed by a descendant of Nathaniel Colburn, includes a drawing of the Town Pound.
 On May 14, 1700, Lt.
 Joseph Colburn was paid "forty shillings of the Town rate" for constructing an animal pound measuring 33' square on his land.
 The pound was originally made out of wood and later reconstructed with stone.
 By including the tree, the new town was paying homage to Dedham, which includes the Avery Oak on its seal.
 The tree was toppled in the 1938 New England hurricane, but a new oak was planted in its place.

 Education

 Public schools

-Westwood has five public elementary schools:
+Westwood currently has four public elementary schools: